Woman accused in QAnon kidnapping plot pleads not guilty

 Abcug’s son was removed by social workers from their home in Parker in suburban Denver in January 2019 after Abcug was suspected of lying about his health problems.
 She lost custody of her daughter last fall after the then 15-year-old told her therapist that her mother was working with QAnon supporters to kidnap her brother.
 Her comments led police to open their investigation.

-A lawyer who represents children in court proceedings, Christina Brigham, told Herron that Abcug is cooperating with social workers to try to gain the ability to visit her children.
+Christina Brigham, a lawyer who represents Abcug’s children in separate court proceedings over who should have custody of them, told Herron that Abcug is cooperating with social workers to try to gain the ability to visit her children.
 However, she said the GPS monitor was an important part of maintaining the children’s placements because of “worry and concern.”
 She did not elaborate.

 QAnon is a wide-ranging conspiracy fiction spread largely through the internet, centered on the baseless belief that President Donald Trump is waging a secret campaign against enemies in the “deep state” and a child sex trafficking ring run by satanic pedophiles and cannibals.
 It is based on cryptic postings by the anonymous “Q,” purportedly a government insider.